A man was arrested in the service of a search warrant for marijuana on land once owned by Tom Nutting and now part of a Nutting family trust.

 While flying, “I could see numerous emerald green plants being grown inside the greenhouse with numerous fans attached to the inside of the exterior walls.”
 He had the pilot circle the structures.
 The greenhouses were next to a drop-off on a hill, with no walls on the western greenhouse.
 “Based on my training and experience, I recognized the plants being grown in the greenhouse as marijuana.
 Marijuana presents a distinct emerald color and symmetrical shape when viewed from above.”
 A pickup truck and van were nearby, parked at a house.

 The address, St. Pierre learned, was 3073 Gravel Ct., owned by Thomas and Tami Nutting.
-On April 9, 2013, Tami Eden — now Nutting — made a quick claim deed of the land to the Nutting Family Trust — of which former county supervisor Ray Nutting is a trustee.
-On the quick claim deed, only Tom and Tami are listed as trustees.
+On April 9, 2013, Tami Eden — now Nutting — made a quit claim deed of the land to the Nutting Family Trust.
+On the quit claim deed, only Tom and Tami are listed as trustees.
 Neither had prior marijuana-related investigations.

 In the next several weeks, St. Pierre and Narcotics Unit Detective Lance Bryant flew over the property five times.
 The vehicles did not move, and it appeared the marijuana was left to grow.
 The address is a dead-end, turning into tall weeds, and it did not appear vehicles frequently passed the address.